EighteenZi/rocksdb_wiki/Rocksdb-table-format.md

      number of entries
      number of data blocks

-TODO(kailiu) Rocksdb also providers users the "callback" to collect their interested statistics about this table.
+TODO(kailiu): Rocksdb also providers users the "callback" to collect their interested statistics about this table.